The-3Labs-Team/potatoshield/README.md

 # potatoshield
 🥔 The final solution for block Adblock users on your website

+> ⚠️ **Note*: This project is still in development.
+The current version is a beta version, and it may not work as expected, it may have bugs and it may change in the future.
+Use it at your own risk.

 For the best experience, please read the RTFM article [here](...).

 ## Features